archfiend515/Smart-waste-segregation/README.md

  6. $ sudo apt-get install espeak-ng ( For Text to Speech)

- 7. $ sudo apt-get install msmtp (msmtp package for mail communication)
+ 7. $ sudo apt-get install msmtp (msmtp package for mail communication ; Remember to copy the .msmptrc file in your home directory)

  8. $ sudo apt-get install msmtp-mta ( Add your email id and password in .msmptrc file)